- Revlon failed at a S/4HANA implementation back in Feb of 2017, and this failure came to light in a quarterly call in March of 2019.

 The Problems with Financial Bias in the S/4HANA Decision

 - Financial Bias: Revlon, based on financially biased information and perhaps financial bias within IT, implemented an ERP system with the highest level of risk associated with any ERP system that we track.

 - Financial Bias of IT and Consulting Firms: The financial bias of SAP consulting companies is indisputable, but IT departments can appear to act as agents of vendors than of the company’s they “work for.”
 This can be due to senior decision-makers’ revolving door between implementing companies and consulting firms and the idea that implementing or overseeing the implementation of the most recent SAP applications is right for their career.

 - The Established Pattern with S/4HANA Implementations: The Revlon failure fits into a long term pattern of S/4HANA project failures being suppressed.
 This is covered in the article How S/4HANA Cost Overruns and Failures are Suppressed?

 Revlon’s Failure with S/4HANA Had “Nothing to do with S/4HANA’s Maturity?”

 Several commenters who specialize in ERP failure analysis have stated that Revlon’s problems with S/4HANA had nothing to do with S/4HANA’s maturity issues.

-This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if was or wasn’t), or if the implementation company did a poor job (they usually do).
+This is not to say that Revlon’s management of the implementation was not problematic (we don’t know if it was or wasn’t) or if the implementation company did a poor job (they usually do).
 But if the product itself is not ready to be implemented, it is nonsensical to remove this issue from consideration as a prime contributor to the failure.

 The S/4HANA Market is Filled with Entities Providing False Information About S/4HANA Readiness for Implementation